Thinking About Buying a House At a Florida Foreclosure Auction? Think Again

 It is heart-wrenching when people call us who find themselves in this situation.
 We see hard-working people spend their life savings buying a property at a foreclosure auction and fixing it up only to find themselves in foreclosure a year later for an old mortgage that was still on the property.

-Our Fort Lauderdale foreclosure defense lawyers have been getting calls like this for more than 10 years, but for some reason, we have been inundated with these calls over the last few months.
+Our foreclosure lawyers have been getting calls like this for more than 10 years, but for some reason, we have been inundated with these calls over the last few months.
 There is usually not much that can be done other than negotiating a settlement with the bank that is now foreclosing, however, that will usually cost hundreds of thousands of dollars, and not many people have that kind of cash lying around.

 Please do not fall into the trap.
 If something is too good to be true, it probably is.
 Unless you have experience in real estate investing and have a title search that shows there are no other liens on a property, it is a huge risk to buy a property at a foreclosure auction.

-As always, our Florida foreclosure defense lawyers are here to give you a free consultation.
+As always, our Florida foreclosure lawyers are here to give you a free consultation.
 Call us 1-888-FIGHT-13.

 People Also Ask: